intentkit/IntentKit/README.md

 [mapsHandler directionsFrom:@"Washington Square Park" to:@"Lincoln Center"];
 ```

-For an up-to-date list of available handlers and what methods and configuration options are supported by each, check the documentation in the `docs` directory.
+For an up-to-date list of available handlers and what methods and configuration options are supported by each, check the documentation in the `docs` directory by running `script/generate-docs.sh` from the root directory.

 Documentation